Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML: Contributions of the Network Head and Body

 \subsection{Training Regimes for the Network Body}

-The NIL algorithm and results of Section \ref{sec:head}, lead to the question of how important task alignment and the head are during training to ensure good features.
+The NIL algorithm and results of Section \ref{sec:head} lead to the question of how important task alignment and the head are during training to ensure good features.
 Here, we study this question by examining the quality of features arising from different training regimes for the body.
 We look at (i) MAML and ANIL training; (ii) \textit{multiclass classification}, where all of the training data and classes (from which training tasks are drawn) are used to perform standard classification; (iii) \textit{multitask training}, a standard baseline, where no inner loop or task specific head is used, but the network is trained on all the tasks at the same time; (iv) \textit{random features}, where the network is not trained at all, and features are frozen after random initialization; (v) NIL at training time, where there is no head and cosine distance on the representations is used to get the label.

 After training, we apply the NIL algorithm to evaluate test performance, and quality of features learned at training.
 The results are shown in Table \ref{tab:val-baselines}.
 MAML and ANIL training performs best.
 Multitask training, which has no task specific head, performs the worst, even worse than random features (adding evidence for the need for task specificity at training to facilitate feature learning.)
 Using NIL during training performs worse than MAML/ANIL.
+These results suggest that the head is important at training to learn good features in the network body.

 In Appendix \ref{sec:app-training-regimes-nil-maml}, we study test time performance variations from using a MAML/ANIL head instead of NIL, finding (as suggested by Section \ref{sec:head}) very little performance difference.
 Additional results on similarity between the representations of different training regimes is given in Appendix \ref{sec:app-analysis-training-regimes}.
-These results show that the head is important at training to learn good features in the network body.